earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api02-get-started-r.md

 <img src="{{ site.url }}/images/rfigs/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api02-get-started-r/birth-rates-1.png" title="Birth rates example" alt="Birth rates example" width="90%" />

-Remember that here we've imported a tabular dataset directly from the Princeton University website.
-The data file itself is NOT on our computer so we do not have a backup in the event that the data are removed from the Princeton website - our code would not run.
+Remember that here you've imported a tabular dataset directly from the Princeton University website.
+The data file itself is NOT on your computer so you do not have a backup in the event that the data are removed from the Princeton website - your code would not run.

 <i class="fa fa-lightbulb-o" aria-hidden="true"></i> **Data Tip:** Consider when
 you directly access a dataset via an API that - that data may not always